top of page

 Susana Almanza

 Susana Almanza is a founding member and Director of PODER.
-Susana has overcome poverty, prejudice, and segregated schools to face down some of the world’s most powerful transnational oil corporation.
+Susana has overcome poverty, prejudice, and segregated schools to face down some of the world’s most powerful transnational oil corporations.

 Susana is an indigenous person of the continent of America and resides in East Austin, Texas.
 She is a longtime community organizer, and educator, mother and grandmother.
 Susana participated in the civil rights movement as a Brown Beret taking up issues of police brutality, housing, quality education and equity in school systems and health care as a right not a privilege.
 She co-wrote the 17 principles of environmental justice at the First People of Color Summit in 1991 and has been fighting against environmental racism for over 30 years.